jaiwarde/jaiwarde/README.md

-- 👋 Hi, I’m Jai Warde
+- 👋 Hi There
-- 👀 I’m Data Analytics enthusiast
+- 👀 Data Analytics enthusiast and learner
-- 📫 I’m currently pursuing Masters in Artificial Intelligence from Dublin City University
+- 📫 Currently pursuing Masters in Artificial Intelligence from Dublin City University

 <!---
 jaiwarde/jaiwarde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.